(b) Legislative findings. --

 (b) The expenses of the commission, including the cost of conducting the survey and monitoring any subsequent strategy and those incurred in the employment of legal, technical, investigative, clerical, stenographic, advisory and other personnel, are to be approved by the Joint Committee on Government and Finance and paid from legislative appropriations.

-(b) All large quantity users who withdraw water from a West Virginia water resource shall complete the survey and register such use with the Department of Environmental Protection.
-Any person who fails to complete the survey or register, provides false or misleading information on the survey or registration, or fails to provide other information as required by this article may be subject to a civil administrative penalty not to exceed five thousand dollars to be collected by the secretary consistent with the secretary's authority pursuant to this chapter.
+(b) All large-quantity users who withdraw water from a West Virginia water resource shall complete the survey and register use with the department.
+Any person who fails to complete the survey or register, provides false or misleading information on the survey or registration, or fails to provide other information as required by this article may be subject to a civil administrative penalty not to exceed $5,000 to be collected by the secretary consistent with the secretary's authority pursuant to this chapter.
 Every thirty days after the initial imposition of the civil administrative penalty, another penalty may be assessed if the information is not provided.
 The secretary shall provide written notice of failure to comply with this section thirty days prior to assessing the first administrative penalty.

-(1) Any person who installs a community water system, noncommunity nontransient water system, transient water system, commercial well, industrial or test well, shall notify the secretary of his or her intent to drill a water well no less than ten days prior to commencement of drilling.
+(b) Any person who installs a community water system, noncommunity nontransient water system, transient water system, commercial well, industrial or test well shall notify the secretary of his or her intent to drill a water well no less than ten days prior to commencement of drilling.
 The ten-day notice is the responsibility of the owner, but may be given by the drilling contractor.

-(3) The drilling contractor shall submit to the secretary a copy of the well completion forms submitted to the Division of Health for a community water system, noncommunity nontransient water system, transient water system, commercial well, industrial or test well.
-The drilling contractor shall provide the well GPS location on the well report.
+(d) The drilling contractor shall submit to the secretary a copy of the well completion forms submitted to the Bureau for Public Health for a community water system, noncommunity nontransient water system, transient water system, commercial well, industrial or test well.
+The drilling contractor shall also provide the well GPS location and depth to groundwater on the well report submitted to the secretary.

-(5) Any well contracted for construction by the secretary for groundwater or geological testing must be constructed at a minimum to well design standards as promulgated by the Division of Health.
+(f) Any well contracted for construction by the secretary for groundwater or geological testing must be constructed at a minimum to well design standards as promulgated by the Bureau for Public Health.
 Any wells contracted for construction by the secretary for groundwater or geological testing that would at a later date be converted to a public use water well must be constructed to comport to state public water design standards.

 (b) The secretary shall develop definitions for use in the State Water Resources Management Plan for terms that are defined differently by various state and federal governmental entities as well as other terms necessary for implementation of this article.